SG75/capstone-eks/README.md

 ###### How to run
 * create pipline in blue ocean by linking this github repo
 * create_cluster.sh -- wait for 10 - 15 minutes until eks cluster is ready on AWS
+* update your security group - inbound rules to allow TCP port 31000 for yout EC2 instance
 * access the app via https://cluster-master-ip-address:31000/colorGame.html